Dragonyong-siu/Image_Caption-Show_And_Tell/README.md

-## encoder : resnet50
-I used resnet50 as an encoder.
-Larger cnn models such as efficientnet and resnet152 could have been used, but in this project, encoders were not included in the trainable params, so I chose smaller models.

 ## coco_dataset: data prepare
 The coco data consists of 80k train images, 40k valid images, and 40k test images.
 Here, I did not use test data, but trained on 80k images, and only did validation on 40k images.